MehdiLouzar/Industria-merged/Back-End/README.md

 - demo@entreprise.ma / password123
 ```
 The SQL file also fills `zone_vertices` and `parcel_vertices` with Lambert
 coordinates so polygons can be drawn for each zone and parcel.
+Additional
+trigger functions keep `latitude` and `longitude` fields updated whenever
+`lambertX` or `lambertY` change.